slowernews/wisdom-tldr/chapters/chapter_appendix.md

 Most people approach each and every year in the exact same way while (somehow) expecting drastically different results.

-> *'If there is one thing you can count on, it's human greed.
+> *'If there is one thing you can count on, it’s human greed.
 And I'm not pretending I'm above it myself.'*

 > *'The problem with people who have no vices is that generally you can be pretty sure they're going to have some pretty annoying virtues.' -- Elizabeth Taylor*

 > *'I am lonely, yet not everybody will do.
-I don't know why, some people fill the gaps and others emphasize my loneliness.
+I don’t know why, some people fill the gaps and others emphasize my loneliness.
 In reality those who satisfy me are those who simply allow me to live with my «idea of them».' --  Anaïs Nin*

 > *'I always worried someone would notice me, and then when no one did, I felt lonely.' -- Curtis Sittenfeld*

-> *'I don't want to be alone, I want to be left alone.' -- Audrey Hepburn*
+> *'I don’t want to be alone, I want to be left alone.' -- Audrey Hepburn*

 > *'“Everybody has a secret world inside of them.
 I mean everybody.
 All of the people in the whole world, I mean everybody — no matter how dull and boring they are on the outside.
 Inside them they've all got unimaginable, magnificent, wonderful, stupid, amazing worlds...
 Not just one world.
 Hundreds of them.
 Thousands, maybe.”' --  Neil Gaiman*